serokell/blog-posts/Haskell Parser Combinators/article.md

 The functions for `integer` and `double` were kept for reference, even though `numeric` is used instead.

-Now let's check it on GHCi:
+Now let's check it in GHCi:

 ```hs
 >>> parseTest atom "(foo -42 \"with \\\" now!\")"